YANG-DB/knowledge-graph/docs/info/components/Architecture.md

 concerns.

-The project is boundeled as a multi-modules maven project which includes 5 main core modules and 10 specific utilities modules dedicated to enable functionality over elasticsearch storage layer.
+The project is boundeled as a multi-modules maven project which includes 5 main core modules and 10 specific utilities modules dedicated to enable functionality over opensearch storage layer.

 -------------